Lalitshaktawat/biostudio-installation-documents/biostudio-working-with-file/working-with-file.md

 ### Cloud storage - mount point and access

 Once finished connection with cloud storage.
-We can see mount point on Terminal and mounted folder structure on file browser.
+We can view mount point on Terminal and mounted folder structure on file browser.

 :small_blue_diamond: Click on **System Terminal**.